shivamsri07/distributed-locking/README.md

 # distributed-locking
 Distributed lock implementation in Golang

 To test out, a dummy queue was created with 4 messages in it.
-3 consumers (client) were run as a go routine, and they were synchronized by locking using redis.
+3 consumers (client) were run as a go routine, and they were synchronized by locks using redis.

 ## Output